giacomocaironi/Kart/docs/docs/step_by_step/a_better_look.md

 k.run()
 ```

-You can see that we have added two things: a new mapper and a new renderer.
-The ``ManualMapper`` is a mapper that lets us create a new page manually, not programmatically, and we use it to say that the ``static`` folder should be used by the ``DefaultStaticFilesRenderer``.
-We obviously don't need to use the ``static`` folder, but we can choose our own name.

-Now we can create some css files in the ``static`` directory.
-To add them to our page we have to link them in our template with the ``url()`` function, like we did previously
+You can see that we have added two things: a new mapper and a new renderer, ``DefaultStaticFilesMapper`` and ``DefaultStaticFilesRenderer``.
+They are used in combination to copy files from the ``static`` directory.
+It is mainly used for css stylesheets and javascript files.
+To add these files to our page we have to link them in our template with the ``url()`` function, like we did previously

 ```html
 <!DOCTYPE html>